Phoumi Nosavan: 1960 Laotian Coups

 On 16 December 1959, Phoui fired the CDNI ministers from his cabinet, including Phoumi.
-On 25 December, General Phoumi took charge of the government in a bloodless coup, using Captain Kong Le and his Bataillon Parachutistes 2 (Parachute Battalion 2) to occupy Vientiane's infrastructure.
+On 25 December, General Phoumi took charge of the government in a bloodless coup, using Captain Kong Le and his 2nd Parachute Battalion (2e Bataillon de Parachutistes) to occupy Vientiane's infrastructure.
 The takeover had the approval of King Sisavang Vatthana; moreover, Phoumi was the only one chosen by his monarch for the new government.
-Phoumi believed he could impose an authoritarian "directed democracy" upon an ignorant populace for their own welfare.
+Phoumi believed he could impose an authoritarian "directed democracy" upon an ignorant populace for their welfare.

-When the 1960 election results again favored leftists and communists, Phoumi founded the Paxa Sangkhom (People's Society) political party on 12 May 1960, as a means of furthering his political ends.
+When the 1960 election results again favored leftists and communists, Phoumi founded the Paxa Sangkhom (People's Society) political party on 12 May 1960 as a means of furthering his political ends.
 It was about this time he became friends with Thao Ma, head of the Royal Lao Air Force.

 On 10 August 1960, Kong Le would oust Phoumi in his own coup.
 In return, Phoumi would return to power with the aid of the Central Intelligence Agency (including John Hasey) on 16 December in the Battle of Vientiane during his counter-coup.
 He was aided in this by Generals Kouprasith Abhay and Siho Lamphouthacoul.
 Phoumi reclaimed the Ministry of Defense after his counter-coup reclaimed the country, as well as becoming the deputy prime minister on 4 January 1961.
 He appointed his close friend Thao Ma to command the Royal Lao Air Force; he would act only on Phoumi's commands.

-As Kong Le established his Forces Armee Neutraliste (Neutralist Armed Forces) in Military Region 2 as a third side in the Laotian Civil War, Phoumi ordered a pursuit.
+As Kong Le established his Neutralist Armed Forces (Forces Armées Neutralistes – FAN) in Military Region 2 as a third party in the Laotian Civil War, Phoumi ordered a pursuit.
 It moved slowly northward toward the Plain of Jars.
-On 13 March, a Forces Armee Neutraliste counter-offensive quickly wiped out all the Royal Lao Army gains.
+On 13 March, a FAN counter-offensive quickly wiped out all the Royal Lao Army gains.
 To bolster Phoumi's forces, Operation Millpond was founded to secretively import American air power on the Royal Lao Government's side.
-Phoumi also tried to co-opt the Operation Momentum guerrillas, despite his dislike and distrust of the Hmong hill tribe.
+Phoumi also tried to co-opt the Operation Momentum guerrillas, despite his dislike and distrust of the Hmong hill tribes.

-Phoumi himself remained in Vientiane to maintain his control over the nation, and to organize the Royal Lao Army battalions into regiments during March 1961; the Royal Lao Air Force also received its first strike aircraft, four T-6 Texans.
+Phoumi himself remained in Vientiane to maintain his control over the nation, and to organize the Royal Lao Army battalions into regiments during March 1961; the Royal Lao Air Force (RLAF) also received their first strike aircraft, in the form of four T-6 Texans.
 Phoumi rewarded his subordinate officers with promotions and appointments.
-He also promoted himself to Major General and began construction of a downtown monument in Vientiane celebrating his victory in the battle for control of the city.
+He also promoted himself to Major general and began construction of a downtown monument in Vientiane celebrating his victory in the battle for control of the city.
 Meanwhile, President Dwight D. Eisenhower was so concerned that Phoumi might lose Laos to the communists that an American task force was placed on alert, and the Royal Thai Government was approached by the Americans as a source of reinforcements.